 Meditation and breathing techniques also help clear your mind so you can relax and slow down your thoughts, allowing you the peace of mind to get a good night’s sleep.

 Yoga and meditation have been linked with emotional health boosts.
 Studies have shown that yoga and meditation help improve cognitive-behavioral performance as well as aid with mood swings, menopause, schizophrenia, insomnia, depression, and anxiety.

 Practicing yoga in a group setting also stimulates the production of oxytocin, otherwise known as the love hormone, and it also produces more serotonin–the happy hormone.
 Combined, these hormones can dramatically improve someone’s mood.

 No one likes to endure the pain of a migraine.
 That’s why it’s beneficial to practice yoga to fight them off.
 One of the recommended moves that alleviate migraines is the “bridge pose.”
 You lie on your back with your knees bent and your feet hip-width apart on the floor.
 With your hands on the floor, press down into your legs and draw your hips up.
 The trick is to relax the tension in your muscles from your neck and shoulders, which can be misaligned or stressed from hunching over a computer or phone all day long.

 10. Provides Mental Clarity

 A healthy dose of yoga and meditation will keep your brain sharp and clear.
-Simple yoga practices and breathing techniques allow you to free your mind from “clutter” that trickles down to your physical well-being.
-Slow breathing and yoga poses will help your memory and keep your thoughts more organized once you get rid of stress, anxiety, and negative thinking.
+Simple yoga practices and breathing techniques allow you to free your mind from the “clutter” that trickles down to your physical wellbeing.
+Slow breathing and yoga poses will help your memory and keep your thoughts more organized once you lessen your stress, anxiety, and negative thinking.
 Reaching a place of quiet peacefulness is the key to healthy memory function.